8 UFC Fighters Sponsored By Monster Energy

 During UFC fight night events, no doubt you’ve seen Monster energy drinks passed to the hands of UFC fighters moments before their hand gets raised for the win.

-The real deal is that Monster Energy is one of several UFC sponsors and official partners as both “Official Energy Drink Of UFC” and “Official Water of UFC.”
+The real deal is that Monster Energy is one of several UFC sponsors and official partners as both “Official Energy Drink Of UFC” since 2014 and “Official Water of UFC” since 2021.

-Since the extension of the global partnership between UFC and Monster Energy in 2021, Monster directly sponsors individual fighters, including Rose Namajunas, Valentina Shevchenko, Stipe Miocic, Joanna Jedrzejcyk, Jon Jones, Justin Gaethje, and Jorge Masvidal.
+Monster directly sponsors UFC fighters, including Rose Namajunas, Valentina Shevchenko, Stipe Miocic, Joanna Jedrzejcyk, Jon Jones, Justin Gaethje, Kamaru Usman and Jorge Masvidal.

 Rose Namajunas